isprime/docker-apache-php/README.md

 apache-php
 ===================================

 A Docker image based on Ubuntu, serving PHP running as Apache Module.
-Useful for Web developers in need for a fixed PHP version.

 Tags
 -----